 Policies and Procedures

-How Do You Handle Make-up Lessons?
+How Do You Handle Make-up Music Lessons?

 We offer unlimited make-ups!
 Here are some options and considerations: